 When the possibility to create photos of very intricate quality became a widely known fact, another desire became prominent – to create such a photo quickly, without any settings, and make it still look as good as before.
 Let’s say you want to capture the beautiful scenery just as it looks this instant, or take a group picture of friends at the right moment.
 In limited time the photo capture technicalities are likely to be just an unwanted distraction.

 The appearance of auto-settings features on digital cameras was a most noticeable result of such a demand.
-They were one of the starting mainstream trends leading to a new field, computational photography.
+They were one of the starting mainstream trends leading to a new field, computational photography, driven by artificial intelligence in science.

 The main goal of computational photography is to create a photo with algorithms not available for the device’s optical hardware.
 And its development had only begun at that time.
 With devices themselves becoming more and more accessible, so did quality photography.
 The machines managed to keep up with the demand until a new player entered the field: cameras on mobile phones.